Perfect Pumpkin Sourdough Bread

 • Chocolate chips: Not a fan of dark chocolate?
 Leave them out or use milk chocolate or your favorite type of chocolate chips

 This recipe calls for a rectangular loaf pan.
-However, you can use a Bundt cake pan, a small Dutch oven, or even a muffin pan to make sourdough pumpkin muffins.
+However, you can use a 10-cup bundt pan, a small Dutch oven, or even a muffin pan to make sourdough pumpkin muffins.

 If you’d like to make a healthy sourdough pumpkin spice bread, mix all the ingredients EXCEPT the baking soda and let the dough rest at room temperature for about one hour.
 Then do the bulk fermentation in the refrigerator overnight or about 8 hours.